19 Best Egg Laying Chicken Breeds: With Name and Pictures

 Black Star chickens are a hybrid breed developed in the United States for high egg production.
 It results from mixing a Rhode Island rooster and a Barred Plymouth Rock hen.

-They begin laying eggs at 4–5 months old and can produce up to 250–300 eggs annually.
+They lay eggs at 4–5 months old and can produce up to 250–300 eggs annually.
 Black Stars produce large, brown eggs with an average weight of 55–60 grams.

-This is the chicken you will see in most homesteaders and backyards due to its extraordinary qualities.
+This is the chicken you will see in most homesteaders and backyards because of its extraordinary qualities.

 They are good foragers that go about looking for their preferred food.
-It lays several eggs, which is why it was produced during world war 11 to increase food since there was a shortage.
+It lays several eggs, which is why people produced it during World War II to increase food since there was a shortage.

-These hens are not known to be broody and have a friendly and docile temperament.
-Males are 8 lbs. while females are 6 lbs. by weight.
-They have an average lifespan of about 5–8 years.
+These hens are neither broody nor aggressive; instead, they are friendly and gentle.
+Males weigh 8 lbs, while females weigh 6 lbs.
+Additionally, they have an average lifespan of about 5–8 years.

 11. Ameraucana Chicken